abhishekkmr25/child-mortality-optimization/README.md

 figure shows immunization with the *wrong* sign for exactly this reason; keep it as the motivating example.

-**Stage 3 — Equity-constrained allocation.** Choose district-lever actions to maximize total expected reduction subject to a budget, with a floor reserving a share of the budget for the most-deprived districts.
+**Stage 3 — Equity-constrained allocation.** Choose district-level actions to maximize total expected reduction subject to a budget, with a floor reserving a share of the budget for the most-deprived districts.
 Because actions are independent at the margin, a greedy benefit/cost ordering is optimal